Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Related Work

-Most of the studies on mmWave communications consider users' mobility only in handover / user-cell association problems \cite{khan2019reinforcement,khosravi2020learning}.
-Only a few works cope with user mobility when addressing resource allocation problems, but none of them deals with multi-hop networks.
+User mobility in mmWave networks is mostly addressed in handover / user-cell association \cite{khan2019reinforcement,khosravi2020learning}, and only a few other types of resource management problems consider it.
 The work in \cite{kim2019online} proposes a contextual multi-armed bandit algorithm to schedule transmissions to users with unknown positions.
-In \cite{tang2020deep}, Deep Q-Network (DQN) is exploited to allocate capacity for up/down link transmissions in a 5G heterogeneous network with high-mobility.
+In \cite{tang2020deep}, deep Q-network (DQN) is exploited to allocate capacity for up/down link transmissions in a 5G heterogeneous network with high-mobility.
 Authors in \cite{pateromichelakis2018context} select routing paths based on the mobility and traffic conditions, then they perform a link-resource time sharing according to flow occupations.
-A particle swarm optimization (PSO) algorithm is described in \cite{tafintsev2020aerial} to properly manage unmanned aerial vehicle (UAV) in mmWave aerial access and backhaul networks to serve mobile users.
-In \cite{shen2020mobility}, a band and beam allocation scheme for mmWave networks is presented, which considers massive-MIMO systems and user trajectories.
+A particle swarm optimization (PSO) algorithm is described in \cite{tafintsev2020aerial} to properly manage unmanned aerial vehicles (UAVs) in mmWave aerial access and backhaul networks to serve mobile users.
+In \cite{shen2020mobility}, a band and beam allocation scheme for mmWave networks is presented, which considers massive multiple-input multiple-output (MIMO) systems and user trajectories.

+However, none of these works deal with user mobility in coordinating concurrent backhaul and access transmission in mmWave IAB networks that are also characterized by link blockages, node buffers and different duplexing modes.